maciverlab/maciverlab.github.io/_projects/neuromechanics.md

 in any other vertebrate.
 In collaboration with Prof. David McLean at Northwestern, we are analyzing prey capture behavior and key midbrain circuits to understand how brains process complex stimuli in the generation of motor programs.
-Black ghost knifefish are an ideal system for detailed analysis of
-\how the brain performs signal processing on sensory signals, and provide an exquisite system for the analysis of the mechanics of agility.</p>
+Black ghost knifefish are an ideal system for detailed analysis of how the brain performs signal processing on sensory signals, and provide an exquisite system for the analysis of the mechanics of agility.

-<p style="text-align:center;">
-<iframe title="vimeo-player" src="https://player.vimeo.com/video/55642867" width="640" height="640" frameborder="0" allowfullscreen></iframe></p><br>
+<br><br>

-<p style="text-align:justify" width="100%">4 millimeter long larval zebrafish
-hunts 0.1 millimeter long Paramecium.
+    The video below is of a 4 millimeter long larval zebrafish hunting a 0.1 millimeter long Paramecium.
 Shot at 250 frames per second, movie exported at 30 FPS.
 Total actual time: just under one second.</p>

 <p style="text-align:center;">
-<iframe title="vimeo-player" src="https://player.vimeo.com/video/55642806" width="640" height="480" frameborder="0" allowfullscreen></iframe></p><br>
+<iframe title="vimeo-player" src="https://player.vimeo.com/video/55642867" width="640" height="640" frameborder="0" allowfullscreen></iframe></p><br>

 <p style="text-align:justify" width="100%">The same prey capture event after automated
 tracking combined with some postprocessing to extract curvature (heat map), and body velocity (blue line) and body angle (green line). </p>

+<p style="text-align:center;">
+<iframe title="vimeo-player" src="https://player.vimeo.com/video/55642806" width="640" height="480" frameborder="0" allowfullscreen></iframe></p><br>

 #### People<br>